Meenakshi2000/Hackerrank_ContestCreation/README.md

 # Hackerrank_ContestCreation

-The porject helps us to create a new contest and add moderators to the created contest.
+The project helps to create a new contest and add moderators to the created contest.